kcudding/ecotheory.github.io/teach/density-dependent.md

 ![](density-dependent_files/figure-html/unnamed-chunk-1-1.png)<!-- -->
-The constrast between exponential and logistic growth.
-In expoential growth, the per capita growth rate stays constant.
-In logistic growth, the per capita growth rate decreases with population density (adapted from Mills, 2013)
+The constrast between exponential with a constant per capita growth rate of $r=0.18$, and logistic growth with an initial per capita growth rate of $r=0.18$, $K=500$.
+In logistic growth, the per capita growth rate decreases with population size (adapted from Mills, 2013)

 ##### "K": carrying capacity